 Error Cause Correction RLL Source Checksum The RLL Source is invalid Reload the Ladder program Error (STW 1:16) Loops are Overrunning Indicates that insufficient time is See the Loop V flag and the LPET (STW162:3) allocated to process enabled variable to determine which loops are loops at the designated sample overrunning.
 Increase the loop sample rates. time or increase the loop time slice.
-Alarms are overrunning Indicates insufficient time is See the Alarm V flag and the APET (STW 162:4) allocated to process enabled variable to determine which alarms are alarms at the designated sample rates overrunning.
-Increase the alarm sample time or increase the alarm time Sample rates slice.
-Cyclic SF Programs are Indicates insufficient time is See the PPET variable to determine overrunning allocated to process cyclic SF which loops are overrunning.
-Increase (STW 162:5) programs at the designated the Cyclic SF time or increase the · · · · cycle rates Cyclic SF time slice.
+Alarms are overrunning Indicates insufficient time is See the Alarm V flag and the APE I (31 VV 162.4) allocated to process enabled variable to determine which alarms are sample rates sample time or increase the alarm time Sample rates Cyclic SE Programs are Indicates insufficient time is See the PPET variable to determine overrunning allocated to process cyclic SF which loops are overrunning.
+Increase (STW 162:5) programs at the designated the Cyclic SF time or increase the , cycle rates Cyclic SF time slice.
 Normal SF Queue is full Indicates that that you are Increase the Normal SF time slice.
 (STW 162:6) requesting Normal SF execution faster than they can be executed.
 Priority SF Queue is full Indicates that that you are Increase the Priority SF time slice.
-(STW 162:7) requesting Priority SF execution faster than they can be executed.
-Cyclic SF Queue is full.
-Indicates that that you are (STW 162:8) requesting Priority SF execution (0111102.0) faster than they can be executed.
+(STW 162:7) requesting Priority SF execution faster than they can be Cyclic SE Quouo is full Indicatos that that you are requesting Priority SE execution (01111102.0) faster than they can be executed.
 Error occurred during Indicates that an SFP called Correct the Special Function Program loop calculation from a loop causes a loop (STW 162:9) parameter to be set to an invalid value.
-Error occurred during Indicates that an SFP called Correct the Special Function Program alarm calculation from an alarm causes an alarm (STW 162:10) parameter to be set to an invalid value.
-A Control Block is Reported when any loop, alarm Information only.
-Determine if a Control disabled or scheduled SFP or SFS is Block is disabled in error.
+Error occurred during Indicates that an SFP called Correct the Special Function Program (STW 162:10) norman alarm causes an alarm (310/102.10) invalid value A Control Block is Reported when any loop alarm Information only Determine if a Control disabled or scheduled SFP or SFS is Block is disabled in error.
 (STW 162:11) disabled.
 Attempt to execute an Reported when RLL attempts to Correct RLL instruction or create a new undefined SFP from RLL call a Special Function Program SFP.
 (STW 162:12) that has not been created.
 Attempt to execute a Reported when RLL attempts to Correct the RLL instruction or change restricted SFP from RLL call a restricted SF program. the classification of the SF program.
-(STW 162:13) RLL Subroutine nesting Indicates more than 32 Correct the RLL level exceeded subroutines are nested.
-(STW 200, error 4) Table Overflow This error is reported when the STW 1:11 will be set.
-Correct RLL (STW 200, error 5) This error is reported when the RLL instruction attempts to Typically occurs with MOVE or LDA access an invalid memory instructions. location via a programmable index.
-I i
+(STW 162:13) Indiantan mara than 22 Correct the PLL RLL Subroutine nesting subroutines are pested (STW 200 error 4) Subroutines are nested.
+Table Overflow This error is reported when the STW 1:11 will be set.
+Correct RLL (STW 200, error 5) RLL instruction attempts to Typically occurs with MOVE or LDA · · · · · · · · · · · · · · · · · · · access an invalid memory instructions. location via a programmable index.